-This Standard requires that the agency take appropriate steps to ensure that residents with disabilities (including, for example, residents who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities), and residents with limited English proficiency, have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
-OYA policies address the identification of needs, and the provision of appropriate services, during Intake and throughout the time the resident is in care.
+This Standard requires Oregon Youth Authority to take appropriate steps to ensure that residents with disabilities (including, for example, residents who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities), and residents with limited English proficiency, have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
+Agency policies address the identification of needs, and the provision of appropriate services, during Intake and throughout the time the resident is in care.
 Policy prohibits the use of resident interpreters, resident readers, or other types of resident assistants, other than in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the resident's safety, the performance of First-Response duties under ß 115.364, or the investigation of the resident's allegations.
-In the 12 months reviewed for this Audit, there have been no instances where resident interpreters, readers, or other types of resident assistants have been used, and it was not the case that an extended delay in obtaining another interpreter could compromise the resident's safety, the performance of First-Response duties under ß 115.364, or the investigation of the resident's allegations.